logicly-au/strategicdata.com.au/about/index.md

 Founded in 1996, Strategic Data has always prided itself on the intelligent application of information technology.
-We have a long history of working with state-of-the-art data and web technologies, often with an open source focus.
+We have a long history of working with state-of-the-art data and web technologies, often with an open source focus but always with an awareness that these technologies are used by people.

 In our early days our data-focussed services encompassed data entry, scanning, analysis, reporting, and bulk data processing.
 We have evolved along